 The zoo has sponsored camps and classes, including fun activities for your kids to do on the weekend.
 Some examples of the activities are “Night Owls,” an overnight sleepaway adventure, and “Zoo Tots,” games and lessons for little zookeepers.

-Add Nashville Zoo to your to-do list if you’re looking for the best attractions.
 The zoo has everything from a rich history to a delightful menagerie of animals and is, therefore, one of the top places to visit in Nashville.

 12. Music Row

 It is the single most famous street in Nashville.
 There are live music venues on and near Music Row to check out established artists and up-and-comers looking to break through.
-This is one of the best things to do in Nashville.

-Several tours are available for recording booths and radio towers with plenty of local landmarks for sightseeing, including the statue of a famous producer in front of a grand piano.
+Several tours are available for recording booths and radio towers, with plenty of local landmarks for sightseeing, including the statue of a famous producer in front of a grand piano.

-With many avenues named after country singers, “spot the Star” with street names will be a fun game to play here.
+With many avenues named after country singers, “Spot the Star” with street names will be a fun game to play here.
 Music Row is so centrally located that many stores and restaurants are within walking distance if you’re willing to venture a little outside of the neighborhood.

-Music Row is one of the most iconic places in Nashville, Tennessee, so consider it a destination that you’ll want to check out at least once.
+Music Row is one of the most iconic places in Nashville, Tennessee, so consider it a destination you’ll want to check out at least once.

 13. Gaylord Opryland Resort